 Hunters who know about habitat, take the time to scout and then hunt hard, will have the best chance for success.
 Populations are strongly tied to habitat conditions and hunting prospects are fair to good in places with high quality habitat.
 Hunting prospects are poor in lower quality habitats.

 Forage is key to good deer and elk habitat.
 Early seral (brush and forb) forest conditions provide some of the best deer and elk forage.
 On public lands, early seral habitat is often found in areas not burned severely by wildfire and may be found in thinned areas if the enough trees were removed.
 On private timberland, forage is best in clear-cuts beginning a couple years after the timber harvest.

-If you are not familiar with the TMA, you will find a map dispenser located outside of the gate at the Springfield ODFW office or in our office when we reopen to the public.
 Geo pdf maps can also be downloaded from our website and used on a smart device with its GPS feature enabled.
 The Geo pdf maps will show your location as you move around the TMA.
 Users must download the Avenza application to use in conjunction with the maps.

 BEAR and COUGAR

 Bears are abundant on both private and public lands.
 The key to bear hunting is to hunt their natural food sources.
 Bears key on berry crops during the fall hunting season including but not limited to raspberries, trailing blackberries, cascara, Armenian blackberries, huckleberries, madrone, and manzanita.
 Find a ripe food source and watch it both morning and evening; don't forget to consider the wind and try to avoid spooking the bear.

 Water sources, such as a small pond or swamp, can attract bears that want to take a swim to cool off.
 Overall bear prospects are good as they are abundant on both private and public lands.